davidzimniok/Running-text-on-7-seg-displays/README.md

 | stop_bit_rec  | in_reg      | 1       | 0    | ~clk_count | 0           |                                                                           |
 | wait_for_end  | in_reg      | 1       | 0    | x          | 0           |                                                                           |

 Signal named as out_patter is 8bit output of recieved data.
 Data in this register are changed continuosly, and their validity are signalized by out_sig signal.
 Clk_count signal is a one bit counter and at everytransition is set to zero.
 Bit_index variable is integer in range from 0 to 7 and points to actual position of recieved data.
+R_on signal starts local timer to count - frequency is half of baudrate.

 **Transition diagram for FSM**
 ![Transition diagram for FSM](schematics/schematic_UART.png)

-###Circular register module
+### Circular register module

-###Clock enable module
+### Clock enable module

-###Load enable module
+### Load enable module

 <a name="top"></a>